Tsubasa: Reservoir Chronicle: Plot

 During their journey in Tokyo, the group discovers that Syaoran is in reality a clone imbued with half the heart of the original Syaoran.
 Several years ago, Fei-Wang Reed, the wizard who caused Sakura to lose her memories, took the original Syaoran prisoner and created the clone to collect Sakura's feathers.
 Shortly after the original Syaoran breaks free of Fei-Wang's hold, the clone loses his heart and becomes an emotionless puppet that follows Fei-Wang's will, betraying the group.
 The original Syaoran joins in the group's journey with Sakura wishing to save the clone.
 Foreseeing a future in which Fai kills the original Syaoran forced by Fei-Wang's curse, Sakura gets stabbed in his place, but at the same time splits her body and soul, sending each to different worlds, Seresu and the Dream World, respectively.
 In the Dream World, the Syaoran clone destroys Sakura's soul when trying to get the feathers.
 Before her soul perishes, Sakura reveals that she too is a clone of the original Sakura who was also taken prisoner by Fei-Wang.
 Fei-Wang then takes Sakura's body to use its stored power.
 The group departs to rescue the two Sakuras learning from Yūko that Fei-Wang is in an alternate dimension from the Kingdom of Clow.
-Such parallel dimension is the result of Syaoran's wish to save the original Sakura from Fei-Wang's curse years ago.
+Such a parallel dimension is the result of Syaoran's wish to save the original Sakura from Fei-Wang's curse years ago.
 In order to grant his wish, Syaoran became Fei-Wang's prisoner and Yūko's assistant, Kimihiro Watanuki, was used to replace Syaoran within his original world's history.